saeedkhaki92/CNN-RNN-Yield-Prediction/README.md

 - `number of soil components measured at the surface (nss)`: 4

-## Data Availability Statement
+## Downloading the Data

-The data analyzed in this study was obtained from different public data sources.
+### The data analyzed in this study was obtained from different public data sources.
+Our team spent a lot of time cleaning and gathering the data.
+Please cite our papers if you use our data in your research.

 ### To download the corn data use the following link: